SoCraTesUK/socrates-uk/digital-2020-summer.md

 We are running a second digital open space for SoCraTes UK, on the 1st August 2020!

+If you're not sure what a digital open space would look/feel like, we have [written up](digital-2020-spring) what happened the first time we ran it, last May.

 ## The Day

 All times are BST, we'll publish a timezone-aware one soon.